spierala/mini-rx-store/README.md

 -   **`effectFn: (payload: Observable<PayLoadType>) => Observable<Partial<S>>`**:
     The `effectFn` is a function that takes an Observable as its input and returns another Observable.
     That is exactly the definition of RxJS operators ([What are operators?](https://rxjs-dev.firebaseapp.com/guide/operators)) :)
-    Therefore we can use RxJS (flattening) operators as `effectFn` callback to control how the actual side effects are triggered.
+    Therefore we can use RxJS (flattening) operators as `effectFn` callback to control how the actual side effect is triggered.
     (e.g. `mergeMap`, `switchMap`, `concatMap`, `exhaustMap`).

-    The input of `effectFn` is an Observable which emits the _payload_ of the function which starts the Effect (e.g. `product` is the payload when calling `createProduct(product)`).
+    The input of `effectFn` is an Observable which emits the _payload_ argument of the function which starts the Effect (e.g. `product` is the payload when calling `createProduct(product)`).

-    `effectFn` has to return an Observable with the new feature state.
+    Finally `effectFn` has to return an Observable with the new feature state.

 -   **`effectName: string`**:
     Optional name which needs to be unique for each effect.
 That name will show up in the logging (Redux Dev Tools / JS console).

-##### FYI: See how RxJS flattening operators are triggering api calls:
+**FYI: See how RxJS flattening operators are triggering api calls:**

 ![See how RxJS operators are triggering api calls](.github/images/rxjs-flattening-operators.gif)

-##### FYI: How the Feature API works
+**FYI: How the Feature API works**

 Also the `Feature` API makes use of Redux:
 Each feature is registered in the Store (Single source of truth) and is part of the global application state.